 Ocean Acidification

-Ocean acidification is a term used to describe a reduction of the average pH in the ocean. pH stands for potential or power of hydrogen with the “p” meaning potential or power and the “H” standing for hydrogen.
+The term pH stands for potential or power of hydrogen with the “p” meaning potential or power and the “H” standing for hydrogen.
 The pH scale is a common and worldwide scale that is used to rank how basic or acidic a solution may be based on the amount of hydrogen ion activity in the solution.

 The pH scale usually measures a substance from 1 to 14.
 The scale, however, is logarithmic.
 Each whole pH value below 7 (the pH of pure water) is ten times more acidic than the higher value and each whole pH value above 7 is ten times less acidic than the one below it.
 For example, a pH of 3 is ten times more acidic than a pH of 4 and 100 times (10 times 10) more acidic than a pH value of 5.
 A pH near 7 is considered to be neutral.